centaurreader/coding-challenge/README.md

 ### Hints:

-To make things easier, feel free to rearrange the json output, store locally, or just grab all the data from https://data.sfgov.org/resource/rqzj-sfat.json and parse locally.
+To make things easier, feel free to rearrange the json output, truncate the json list, store locally, or just grab all the data from https://data.sfgov.org/resource/rqzj-sfat.json and parse locally.
 We are looking for general coding style, creativity, and problem solving.
 We realize in the real world the API would be more flexible and helpful for the task at hand.

 ## Alternative: Share an existing project